malikperang/k8s-poc/README.md

 # Kubernetes Proof of Concept with Vagrant.

+This is part of my series of learning and orchestrating k8s.

 ## VM Specifications

 - Ubuntu 18.04
 - 2 Core CPU's
 - 4GB RAM on Master node
-- 2GB Ram on Worker's node
+- 2GB RAM on Worker's node

 ## Tools Required